lenhatquang2512/lenhatquang2512/README.md

 - 🎓 &nbsp; Studying Mechanical Engineering at the **University of Michigan**, with a focus on **Control, Robotics and Automotive**.
 - 💼 &nbsp; Former Embedded Control Engineer at Viettel High Tech.
-- 💼 &nbsp; I am an Application Software Engineer for Vinfast.
+- 💼 &nbsp; I am a Senior Application Software Engineer for Vinfast.
 - 🌱 &nbsp; Control theory, Automotive, Robotics, and Embedded systems.
 I am now learning AUTOSAR Model-based Design (Embedded Code generation).
 Actually, it is fun!
 - ✍️ &nbsp; Pursuing card technician/ card magician as hobbies.